NicholasLiem/IF2223_TugasBesar_2_Objectify/README.md

 ## **Naming Conventions**
 1. Packages: Names should be in lowercase
-2. Classes: Names should be in CamelCase
+2. Classes: Names should be in PascalCase
-3. Interfaces: Names should be in CamelCase
+3. Interfaces: Names should be in PascalCase
-4. Methods: Names should be in mixed case
+4. Methods: Names should be in camelCase
-5. Variables: Names should be in mixed case
+5. Variables: Names should be in camelCase
-6. Constants: Names should be in uppercase
+6. Constants: Names should be in UPPERCASE

 ## **Penulis**